indralukmana/turbin3_Q3_indralukmana_capstone/docs/brief.md

 Successfully deliver production-grade `srs-vault` and `nft-minter` Anchor programs, complete with exhaustive tests and professional documentation, within the 2-week timeframe.
 A clear demonstration script must validate the end-to-end
-flow: Initialize Vault -> Check-in(s) -> Withdraw SOL -> Mint NFT.
-Success is
-measured by the technical excellence and completeness of this core on-chain component.
+flow: Initialize Vault -> Check-in(s) -> Withdraw SOL (triggering a CPI to the NFT program) -> Mint NFT.
+Success is measured by the technical excellence and completeness of this core on-chain component.

 **Testing Approach Update:** The testing strategy will utilize modern Solana tooling including `vitest` with `@solana/kit` and `solana-kite` for integration